MAZICM/EnigmaAI/README.md

 - **Efficient Algorithms**: Utilize YOLO models for accurate and rapid fire detection.
 - **Customization**: Easily adapt the models and configurations to suit specific detection requirements.
 - **Live Streaming**: Enable live fire detection from webcams or video sources for immediate monitoring.
-# YOLOv8 Model Training using the `python -m App` Command
+# YOLOv8 Model Training using the `python -m EnigmaAI` Command

 Welcome to the guide on how to train a YOLOv8 model using the `python -m App` command.
 YOLOv8 is a popular object detection algorithm known for its speed and accuracy.
 This guide will walk you through the steps required to train your own YOLOv8 model using the provided Python script.